 To earn semester honors, a student must have completed at least 8 credits in courses in which a letter grade is assigned and earn a semester GPA as follows:

 Students are expected to attend classes regularly and in conformity with instructors’ policies and expectations as outlined in syllabi and in class.
 Students who miss class are responsible for notifying their faculty and making up outstanding work, as required.
 The Dean’s office does not provide “excused absences,” but will notify faculty regarding a student’s anticipated prolonged absence, if requested to do so.

-When a course is over-enrolled, the instructor may drop a registered student from the class if she has failed to attend the equivalent of the first week of class (the first 150 minutes), upon informing the Registrar’s Office.
+When a course is over-enrolled, the instructor may drop a registered student from the class if he or she has failed to attend the equivalent of the first week of class after consulting with the Associate Dean of Academic Affairs and informing the Registrar’s Office.

 Pine Manor College complies with Chapter 375, Section 2B, of the General Laws of Massachusetts, which states that: “Any student…who is unable, because of religious beliefs, to attend classes or to participate in any examination, study, or work requirement on a particular day shall be excused from any such examination, study, or work requirement and shall be provided with an opportunity to make up such examination, study, or work requirement which he may have missed because of such absence on any particular day; provided, however, that such make-up examination or work shall not create an unreasonable burden upon such school.
 No fees of any kind shall be charged by the institution for making available to the said student such opportunity.
 No adverse or prejudicial effects shall result to any student because of his availing himself of the provisions of this section.”

 Any student at the College who wishes to take advantage of the above provision must inform the instructor in writing.

 Attendance Policy for Student-Athletes